omphardcloud/hardcloud/README.md

 This directory contains a single SystemVerilog file, <i>hip.sv</i>, with a loopback example.
 The module HIP has the control ports - clk, reset, start and done - and the buffer interface - master Hardcloud interface (HIF).
-The hardware designer could add more SystemVerilog/Verilog files to the path for more complex designs, the script will deal with new files automatically.
+The hardware designer could add more SystemVerilog/Verilog files for more complex designs to the path, the script will arrange with new files automatically.

 After create the HIP, the next step is to create a binary that encapsulates the whole project.
-The binary could created to two targets: hardware emulation and FPGA.
-The command line below shows an example how to create the hardware emulation:
+The binary could be created for two targets: hardware emulation and FPGA.
+The command line below shows an example how to build for the hardware emulation:

 ```
 $ hardcloud --build --target=emulation
 ```

 This command will create a new path, called <i>output</i>.
-Inside the directory, the binary file will be available with the filename: <i>binary_container.xclbin</i>
+Inside the directory, the binary file will be available with the filename: <i>PROJECT_NAME.xclbin</i>

 In a similar way, the following command will generate the binary to the FPGA: